Dedked11/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-2.md

 Following the name of your `object`, add any properties or member functions within the object body defined by curly braces `{}`.

-> Objects can't have constructors so don't have a header like a class does.
+> Objects can't have constructors, so they don't have headers like classes.
 >
 {style="note"}